 When a fatal accident occurs, the deceased’s spouse is permitted to file a wrongful death claim.
 If there is no spouse, then the deceased’s children have the right to file a claim.
 If there is no surviving spouse or children, then the claim can be filed by the deceased’s parents or an executor of the estate.

 What Is the Average Settlement for a Fatal Car Accident in Georgia?

 There is no average settlement for a fatal car accident in Georgia.
 This is, in part, because there are so many factors that could have an impact on the amount of compensation surviving family members are awarded.
 Some families may suffer insurmountable financial losses, while others may be dealing with a combination of economic damages and emotional trauma.

-Your attorney will work diligently to ensure the liable party is held accountable to the fullest extent of the law and compelled to compensate your family for all of the ways your lives and the decedent’s life was impacted by their negligence or misconduct.
+Your attorney will work diligently to ensure the liable party is held accountable to the fullest extent of the law and compelled to compensate your family for all of the ways your life and the decedent’s life were impacted by their negligence or misconduct.
 After the resolution of your claim through either a settlement or a court decision, the at-fault party’s insurer will send the payment directly to the claimant’s attorney.
 Because wrongful death lawyers work on a contingent-fee basis, they are not paid for the services they provide to the client until the compensation is received.

-From the amount they will deduct payment for their services and assist in satisfying any liens against the recovery.
+From the amount, they will deduct payment for their services and assist in satisfying any liens against the recovery.
 The remainder of the funds will then be given to the claimant.

 Contact Our Atlanta Fatal Car Accident Attorneys

 If you have lost a loved one due to a fatal car accident, an Atlanta fatal car accident attorney from John Foy & Associates can provide more information about the wrongful death claims process and their services during a free case evaluation.
 Contact a fatal car accident lawyer in Atlanta to get started on your claim.